Abenomics: Effects

-Abenomics had immediate effects on various financial markets in Japan.
-By February 2013, the Abenomics policy led to a dramatic weakening of the Japanese yen and a 22% rise in the TOPIX stock market index.
-The unemployment rate in Japan fell from 4.0% in the final quarter of 2012 to 3.7% in the first quarter of 2013, continuing a past trend.
+Abenomics immediately affected financial markets in Japan.
+By February 2013, the Japanese yen had dramatically weakened and the TOPIX stock market index had risen 22%.
+The unemployment rate in Japan continued falling from 4.0% in the final quarter of 2012 to 3.7% in the first quarter of 2013.

 The yen became about 25% lower against the U.S. dollar in the second quarter of 2013 compared to the same period in 2012, with a highly loose monetary policy being followed.
 By May 2013, the stock market had risen by 55%, consumer spending had pushed first-quarter economic growth up 3.5% annually, and Shinzo Abe's approval rating ticked up to 70%.
-A Nihon Keizai Shimbun survey found that 74% of the respondents praised the policy for alleviating Japan from the prolonged recession.
+A Nihon Keizai Shimbun survey found that 74% of the respondents praised the policy for alleviating the prolonged recession.

-The impact on wages and consumer sentiment was more muted.
+Changes to wages and consumer sentiment were more muted.
 A Kyodo News poll in January 2014 found that 73% of Japanese respondents had not personally noticed the effects of Abenomics, only 28% expected to see a pay raise, and nearly 70% were considering cutting back spending following the increase in the consumption tax.

-Under a weaker yen, Abenomics increased the cost of imports, including food, oil, and other natural resources upon which Japan is highly reliant.
-However, the Abe government viewed this as a temporary setback, as the weaker yen would eventually increase export volumes.
-Japan also managed to maintain an overall current account surplus due to investment income from overseas.
-In December 2018, however, it was confirmed that the Japanese economy started contracting in the third quarter of 2018 and had declined the most in four years during this quarter as well.
+Under a weaker yen, Abenomics increased the cost of essential imports, including food, oil, and other natural resources.
+The Abe government viewed this as a temporary setback, believing the weaker yen would eventually increase export volumes.
+Japan also managed to maintain an overall current account surplus, bolstered by foreign investment income.
+However, the Japanese economy started contracting in the third quarter of 2018, the largest contraction in four years.